bolt/docs/source_docs/installation/composer/creating-a-new-project.md

         'paths'       => [],
     ];
 ```
-This is an very advanced  option, see Bolt's [bootstrap file](https://github.com/bolt/bolt/blob/master/app/bootstrap.php)
+This is an very advanced  option, see Bolt's [bootstrap file][bs]
 for more details.

 #### Composer JSON File

-You will need to create a `composer.json` file with the following keys at a minimum:
+You will need to create a `composer.json` file with the following keys at a
+minimum:

 ```
 {
     "require": {